Need some peace and quiet this spring? Visit the Japanese Garden in The Hague

 Rules when visiting the Japanese Garden in The Hague: handle with care

-Strollers, baby carriages, and electric mobility devices are prohibited.
+Strollers, baby carriages, and electric mobility devices are forbidden, too.

-The garden has limited disabled access, although there is a separate entrance with a shorter route.
+The garden has limited access for people with disabilities, although a separate entrance with a shorter route is available.

-It’s important to keep in mind that the Japanese Garden is very delicate, so keep the kids on their best behaviour!
+It’s essential to remember that the Japanese Garden is very delicate, so please keep the kids on their best behaviour!🙏

 There is still so much more to see in Park Clingendael

-Once you’re done touring the Japanese Garden, don’t be too quick to leave!
-The amazing estate of Clingendael is surrounded by vast and beautiful nature.
+Don’t be too quick to leave once you’re done touring the Japanese Garden!
+The magnificent estate of Clingendael is surrounded by vast and beautiful natural scenery.

-Inhabitants of The Hague love to enjoy a walk in the woods, explore the multiple gardens, feed the ducks and swans, or have a picnic by the water.
+Inhabitants of The Hague enjoy walking in the woods, exploring the numerous gardens, feeding the ducks and swans, or having a picnic by the water. 🧺

 Veronika Licheva